Automated border control system: Cyprus

-After a non-EU/EEA citizen clears the e-gate, a border police performs the final verification and affixes a passport stamp.
+After a non-EU/EEA citizen clears the e-gate, a border police officer performs the final verification and affixes a passport stamp.

 Czech Republic

 Easy Go enables self-service passport clearance for flights.

-Citizens of the European Economic Area who hold a valid biometric passport and are aged 16 and above can use Easy Go to enter the country.
+Citizens of the European Economic Area and Switzerland who hold a valid biometric passport and are aged 16 and above can use Easy Go to enter the country.

 Prague Airport was the first airport in Eastern Europe to offer its passengers an automatic passport control at the E-Gate.
 It can be used by passengers arriving in Terminal 1 and is based on the German EasyPASS border control system.

 Denmark

 Copenhagen Airport has installed self-service passport control at the beginning of Pier C.

 The automated passport control e-gates can be used by European Economic Area and Swiss citizens aged 18 or over.

 Finland

 The automated border control system is operated by the Finnish Border Guard and is based on the biometric identification of passengers.
 A real-life picture is taken to compare individual facial dimensions with the photograph held on the chip in the passport.
 Passengers travelling with an infant or with a wheelchair still need to choose the manual border control line.

 The Finnish Border Guard will implement automated border checks for all nationalities.

 Helsinki Airport has dozens of automated passport machines.
 These can be used by travellers who have an e-passport (biometric passport).